MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatSubmission.md

 ## SYNOPSIS
 A threat submission sent to Microsoft; for example, a suspicious email threat, URL threat, or file threat.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSecurityThreatSubmission](/powershell/module/Microsoft.Graph.Security/Get-MgSecurityThreatSubmission?view=graph-powershell-v1.0)

 ## SYNTAX

 ```